Deformations of Rational T-Varieties: Locally Trivial Deformations

 \section{Locally Trivial Deformations}

-Let $Y=\mathbb{P}^1$ and let $\Xi$ be a divisorial fan on $Y$.
-Any locally trivial one-parameter deformation of $X(\Xi)$ can be assigned a class in $H^1(X(\Xi),\T_{X(\Xi)})$ via the Kodaira-Spencer map.
-In this section, we will compute this image for homogeneous deformations constructed as in the last section satisfying a mild assumption.
+Let $Y=\mathbb{P}^1$ and let $\dfan$ be a divisorial fan on $Y$.
+To any locally trivial one-parameter deformation of $X(\dfan)$ we can assign a class in $H^1(X(\dfan),\T_{X(\dfan)})$ via the Kodaira-Spencer map: we pull back the deformation to one over $\spec \CC[t]/t^2$, and the Kodaira-Spender correspondence gives a bijection between such first-order deformations and the above-mentioned cohomology classes.
+In this section, we will compute the image of this map for certain special $T$-deformations.

-Now for some $P\in Y$ let $\{\DP^{i,j}\}$, $j=0,1$ be an admissible one-parameter Minkowski decomposition of $\Xi_P$ such that for each $\DP^i$, either $\DP^{i,0}$ or $\DP^{i,1}$ is a lattice translate of $\tail(D_P^i)$.
-Note that this is always the case if $X(\Xi)$ is smooth, see~\cite{suess08} propositions~3.1 and~3.3.
-Furthermore, we assume that for any $\D^i\in\Xi$ with $\loc(\D^i)=Y$, $\D^i$ has trivial coefficients everywhere except $P$ and $\infty:=V(y_P^{-1})$.
-The calculations could be carried out without this assumption, but the resulting formula would be considerably more complicated.
+Now for some $P\in Y$ let $\dfan_P=\dfan_P^0+\dfan_P^1$ be an admissible one-parameter Minkowski decomposition of $\dfan_P$ such that for each $\Delta\in\dfan_P$, either $\Delta^0$ or $\Delta^1$ is a lattice translate of $\tail(\Delta)$.
+Note that this is always the case if $X(\dfan)$ is smooth; indeed this follows from \cite{liendo:10a} proposition~5.1 and theorem~5.3 together with the fact that height-one hyperplane sections of smooth cones only have trivial admissible Minkowski decompositions.
+We furthermore assume that for any $\D\in\dfan$ with $\loc(\D)=Y$, $\D$ has trivial coefficients everywhere except $P$ and $\infty:=V(y_P^{-1})$.
+The calculations can be carried out under more general assumptions, but the resulting formula is considerably more complicated, see \cite{ilten:10a} theorem 3.5.1.